 Why wouldn’t you use the most effective tool, exercise and system to get the most change and advancement into Iron-strength and your best life?

 Why indeed would you not?
 Jeffries lays down an inspirational challenge and illustrates the challenge with his own immensely powerful story.
 Whether you are a longtime kettlebell practitioner or a complete newbie, Jeffries offers you a complete blueprint for utterly transforming your body—by making the Swing the center of your training universe.
 The Bud Jeffries story is undeniable.
 Supply the fortitude and the perseverance, follow Bud’s plan—and the sky’s the limit for your future development of strength, endurance, power and speed.

-How sure are we that I Will Be Iron will work for you?
-Simply fill out the form below and put I Will Be Iron to work for you right now.
+How sure are we that I Will Be Iron - book will work for you?
+Simply fill out the form below and put I Will Be Iron - book to work for you right now.

 If you are not 100% absolutely thrilled with your purchase, Dragon Door Publications will refund of your entire purchase price for up to a FULL YEAR ï¿½ that's 365 days.